Christmas Is Here Again: Production

 Renegade Animation, an animation company located in Glendale, California and known for the TV series Hi Hi Puffy AmiYumi and The Mr. Men Show, teamed up with Easy to Dream Entertainment to create Christmas Is Here Again.
 A small crew spent nine months on the principal animation, which was completed in mid-2006.

 One of the songs in the film's soundtrack (as well as the film's working title) was "Who Stole Santa's Sack?"

-Awards and release
+Awards

-Christmas Is Here Again premiered on October 20, 2007, as an official selection at the Heartland Film Festival.
-The following year, it received an Annie Award nomination for Best Voice Acting in an Animated Television Production (Madison Davenport as Sophiana).
+In 2008, it received an Annie Award nomination for Best Voice Acting in an Animated Television Production (Madison Davenport as Sophiana).
 Additionally, in 2009, Christmas is Here Again was nominated for the Annie Award for Best Animated Home Entertainment Production.
 Colin Ford, the voice of Dart, was also nominated for a Young Artist Award in 2009 for Best Performance in a Voice-Over Role - Young Actor.

+Home video

-The film was received its DVD debut in the U.S. on November 4, 2008.
+The film received its DVD debut in the U.S. on November 4, 2008.
 The disc contains a behind-the-scenes featurette, cast interviews and "Name the Reindeer", as extras.

 Originally, the reindeer on the DVD cover had a red nose akin to Rudolph's.
 On the final version of the cover, it is black.